ConorBevan/MovieWarsBlog/README.md

 * Cloudinary - Used to host media
 * Psycopg2 - As an adaptor for Python and PostgreSQL databases
 * Django Allauth - For authentication, registration, account management
-* Django CKEditor - As a text editor

 - - -